anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 ### `spin_lock()`

-Once you've convinced yourself that `spin_try_lock()` and `spin_unlock()` are correct by running some experiments, you'll have seen some messages like:
+Once you've convinced yourself that `spin_try_lock()` and `spin_unlock()` are correct by running some experiments, you'll have seen some messages like

 ```
 -1: spin_try_lock_correctness_nograph succeeded for nt 24,